 Keeping Arms Crossed

-Another masculine option for senior guys, standing with crossed arms is a popular choice among larger, taller guys.
-It’s a strong, confident way of guys posing.
+Another masculine option for senior guys, standing with crossed arms is a popular choice among larger, taller seniors.
+It’s a strong, confident way of posing.

 However, you don’t want it to look too intimidating.
 Make sure you keep some space between your upper arms and the sides of your body to create a subtle openness.